phanicherukuri/Hibernate/HAS-A Relationship/README.md

-This folder shows HAS-A Relationships between tables using Hibernate
+This folder shows HAS-A Relationships between database tables using Hibernate